 Calibrating the LUX Dark Matter Experiment

-Ph.D. thesis work: an absolute, in situ calibration of sub-keV nuclear recoils in the LUX dark matter detector using D-D neutron scattering kinematics.
+Ph.D. thesis work: an absolute, in situ calibration of low-energy nuclear recoils in LUX, using D-D neutron scattering kinematics to measure liquid xenon charge and light yields near threshold.

 With the deuterium-deuterium (D-D) neutron generator used for the calibration, outside the LUX water shield.